Writer, 40+ years

 When I was in college I worked with teenagers, and soon learned you can’t control people.
-Or change people.
+Or change them.
 But you can listen to them, encourage them, and help them.

 As a student newspaper advisor for 25 years, I mentored many (idealistic) young people.
-And, at this point in my career, I have since been listening to and encouraging graduate students and colleagues.
+And, at this point in my career, I’m encouraging graduate students and colleagues.

 Speaker, 55+ years

-I taught my first class at church when I was 12, and have been upfront ever since, teaching classes, presenting at conferences, and leading workshops.
+I taught my first class when I was 12, and have been upfront ever since, teaching classes, presenting at conferences, and leading workshops.

 A natural introvert, I manage my fears by being prepared.
 And by focusing on others.
 It’s easier when it’s not about you.